camp3rm/EcoCabins/READNE.md

 ## How to run the application(basic steps):

 ### Basic steps:
 1. Clone the repository.
 Source to repo "https://github.com/camp3rm/ecoCabins"
-2. Instalation of node_modules( yarn ):
+2. Instalation of node_modules( yarn or npm ):
+    - install Node.js from official store
+    - Download yarn  using npm -> "npm install -g yarn"
-    - npm install -g yarn
+    - Download live-server using npm -> "npm install -g live-server"
+    - Download live-server using yarn -> "yarn add -D live-server"
     - Open and write in the terminal: cd path/to/your/projeсt
-    - Install dependencies: yarn install
+    - Install dependencies: yarn and npm install
- 4. Run the project:
+3. Run the project:
     - Write in the terminal: yarn start or npm start

 ***